lucaslingle/letterbox_generator/README.md

 Our wordlist is based on the one from the [google-10000-english repo](https://raw.githubusercontent.com/first20hours/google-10000-english/master/google-10000-english-no-swears.txt), but with person names, organization names, locations, nationalities, ethnicities, religions, abbreviations, molecular names, astronomical names, trademarked names, and recent loanwords removed, similar to the NYT wordlist.
-Using this script, most puzzles take less than one second to generate, and in our experience always take less than ten seconds.
+With this wordlist, the script takes less than one second to generate a puzzle.

 To provide your own wordlist, run ```python3 generate.py --wordlist_fp=PATH_TO_WORDLIST```.